CaptainDashenka/InfantNutrition_Chatbot/data/depth_2/https___www_cdc_gov_nutrition_infantandtoddlernutrition_breastfeeding_newborn_breastfeeding_basics_html.md

 IMPORTANT

- If you have any questions or concerns about your baby’s health or if you are worried that your baby is not getting enough to eat, speak to your baby’s healthcare provider right away.
+ If you have any questions or concerns about your babyaÌ‚â‚¬TMs health or if you are worried that your baby is not getting enough to eat, speak to your babyaÌ‚â‚¬TMs healthcare provider right away.